 Watch Building Guides

-Tek Syndicate’s build guide is our personal favorite, and it’ll give you a great step-by-step guide for assembling a PC.
+Tek Syndicate’s build guide is our personal favorite since it is short and sweet while showing a varied amount of part types.
 Supplement this with the instruction manuals that come with your components, and you’ll be fine.
 Some personal advice, though: deal with the standoff screws as soon as possible.
 They’re the worst.

 Install OS Via USB